-We undertake NABERS Energy and NABERS Water ratings annually on the base building across Retail Town Centre, Workplace and Business Parks assets, with tenancy ratings only undertaken on office tenancy space that we occupy.
+We undertake NABERS Energy and NABERS Water ratings annually on the base building across Workplace and Town Centre assets, with tenancy ratings only undertaken on office tenancy space that we occupy.
 NABERS maintains an eligibility requirement specifying that assets under 15,000 square metres cannot be rated.

-For our new Workplace and Retail Town Centre developments, we enter into a NABERS Commitment Agreement, which sets a clear target for achieving a NABERS rating outcome from the design of new buildings.
+For our new Workplace and Town Centre developments, we enter into a NABERS Commitment Agreement, which sets a clear target for achieving a NABERS rating outcome from the design of new buildings.
 Early commitment in the schematic design stage allows the project design team to follow a protocol for modelling energy performance in operation and for having this independently reviewed and optimised.
 A strict energy monitoring and building tuning program, once in operation, provides greater certainty for achieving the target rating sometimes several years after the project is initially designed.
+Our minimum target rating for new Workplace and Town Centre developments is 5 stars with a review of opportunities to stretch to 5.5 stars.